phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 732730
+#Total Number of Tweets: 1550585
-#Number of Clinton Tweets: 509675
+#Number of Trump Tweets: 733435
-#Number of Rubio Tweets: 203222
+#Number of Clinton Tweets: 509917
-#Number of Sanders Tweets: 199974
+#Number of Rubio Tweets: 203349
-#Number of Carson Tweets: 114628
+#Number of Sanders Tweets: 200142
-#Number of Bush Tweets: 80248
+#Number of Carson Tweets: 114695
-#Total Number of Tweets:
+#Number of Bush Tweets: 80336
 ---